ryan-kttam/ryan-kttam.github.io/_pages/about.md

   image: "/images/mm1.jpg"
 ---

-I am a data Scientist at *[Feedzai](https://feedzai.com/)* that concentrates on data preprocessing and improving machine learning algorithms.
+I am a data scientist at *[Feedzai](https://feedzai.com/)* that concentrates on data preprocessing and improving machine learning algorithms.
 I work with key stakeholders with both technical and non-technical background, delivering findings to assist in decision making on the data science part of the project.
 I am proficient in Python, SQL, R, data preprocessing, machine learning, and data visualization.

 ## Experience